 paragliding training center

 Mitch Graham just off Middle Launch.
+Buzz Nelson is visible in the upper right.

 Magdalena Rim, a sensitive site, is one of the best ridge soaring sites in North America due to its remote location, passive safety, and stunning natural beauty.
 In moderate winds it is easy to get 600' over launch.
 The rim faces southwest for much of its length and then it starts to turn south and then SSE at the southerly end.
 The best lift is near the southeast end at its highest elevation when winds are southerly to WSW.
-Here is a typical day at Mag made by pilot Buzz Nelson and another.
+Here is a YouTube of a typical day at Mag made by pilot Buzz Nelson and another.

 It is an excellent ridge soaring and thermalling site for the following reasons: